-In this modern globalised marketplace, businesses will miss out on a bounty of benefits if they do not embrace diversity in their business planning.
+In a modern globalised marketplace, businesses will miss out on a bounty of benefits if they do not embrace diversity and inclusion in their business planning.

 The benefits of diversity are many and include: